2024 Benefits

 - You can schedule a free, confidential appointment with a clinical pharmacist to discuss your medications; call Bree Meinzer, Pharm.D., 419.383.1591.

-All other Tier 2 providers will be found by logging in to your Medical Mutual account.
+For your convenience, all Tier 1 and Tier 2 providers can be found by logging in to your Medical Mutual account.

 Is the Health Savings Account Changing?